But a lot of the advice from a decade ago still holds true, so take these resolutions for what they're worth to you.

 I skipped this year, and did this post instead.

-I'm boiling my resolutions down to the essence:
+This year, I'm boiling my resolutions down to the essence:

 It's so easy to get caught up in different aspects of a writing career.
 I've had phases where I tried to help other writers, started my own company, blogged, collaborated, fought the publishing world, evangelized, experimented, promoted, tried to figure things out, and spent a whole lot of time doing stuff other than writing.